julian-z/AntCheck/README.md

 The "ClassPlanner" takes a given set of UCI classes that you intend to take; could be in the current schoolyear or throughout your entire career.

+The user is then given an ordering of classes that they are able to take such that no prerequisites requirements are violated.

+The program also warns the user if they did not include a required prerequisite in their input.
+For example, if a student is looking to take CS 122B and they input {CS 122A, CS122B}, the program would warn them of 122B's ICS 45J requirement.
+You'll never miss a prerequisite again!

 # How It Works
-With this set, a directed graph is initialized with edges representing courses that must be taken beforehand.
+The user inputs a set of classes they are looking to take.
+From there, a directed graph is initialized with edges representing courses that must be taken beforehand.

 A topological sort is then performed on such graph; returning a sorted order of classes that can be taken where prerequisites are not violated.